mondejar/ecg-classification/README.md

 Warning: This repository is still not finished by the author.

+NOTE: if this code is usefull for you, cite our work as:

 ## Description
 Code for training and test **MIT-BIH Arrhythmia Database** with:
 1. [Support Vector Machine (**SVM**) on Python](matlab/README.md).